newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 1. Visit the NineML releases page:
 	<https://codeberg.org/NineML/nineml/releases>
-1. Download the CoffeePot ZIP file.
+1. Download the CoffeePot ZIP file from the latest release.
 1. Unzip it into your GitHub directory.

 ### Creating an Alias for CoffeePot